sunjay/turtle/examples/README.md

 **Source Code**: [three-triangles.rs](three-triangles.rs)

-Shows how a simple operation like drawing an equilateral triangle can be repeated in order to get a more complex result.
+Draws three equilateral triangles and shows how the program for a single triangle can be reused to draw several of them.

-### Five Branch Star
+### Five-pointed Star

 ![empty_star](../docs/assets/images/examples/empty_star.gif)

 **Source Code**: [empty_star.rs](empty_star.rs)

-Simple five branch star with an empty middle that colors the background and the pen with a thicker pen size as well, using respectively the `set_background_color`, `set_pen_color` and `set_pen_size` turtle methods.
+A five-pointed star with no lines in the middle.
+The background color is changed from the default white and the pen size and pen color are changed as well.
+This is done using the `set_background_color`, `set_pen_size`, and `set_pen_color` methods respectively.

 ## Level: Intermediate

-### Color-filled Squares Spiral
+### Square-petalled Flower

 ![squares](../docs/assets/images/examples/squares.gif)

 **Source Code**: [squares.rs](squares.rs)

-This is a repetition of the square drawing, but with added colors and an inner colored fill using the `set_fill_color`, `begin_fill` and `end_fill` methods.
+This program repeatedly draws squares while rotating the turtle to produce a square-petalled flower.
+The red and white squares are colored using the `set_fill_color`, `begin_fill` and `end_fill` methods.

 ### Isometric Nested Cubes